 Day 4 Fri Nov 30

-I was off before 7 to make the long drive into Banjul to catch the ferry to Barra and access Kunta Kinteh.
+I was off before 7 to drive into Banjul to catch the ferry to Barra and access Kunta Kinteh.
 I was helped by a lovely guy with whom I walked some distance to a garage to get a faster share van.
 They all show you endless photos of their family.

 the ferry is in downtown Banjul.
 I waited about an hour for the ferry.
 At Barra, I had the option to go to the garage and wait for a share van which would have taken forever and instead hired a taxi (1000 GD) to drive me the 27 km to Albreda, wait and drive me back.

 KUNTA KINTEH ISLAND.
 WHS.
 “Roots” tour to Kunta Kinteh Island.
-I don’t think there is a river tour to here from Banjul and everyone takes the ferry to the North Bank at Barra.
+I don’t think there is a river tour here from Banjul and everyone takes the ferry to the North Bank at Barra.
 Albreda is the original French trading post where the office is and where the pirogues leave from.
 It was 1400 GD (1000 for the ferry and entrance, 200 for the community and 200 for the museum.
 A guide is mandatory and paid by tip.

 James Island is in the middle of the river, apparently an 8km boat ride but I think half of that.
 It took about 12 minutes to reach.
-The island is very small, about .5 acre and was about 3-4 times its present size but is being slowly eroded by the river current.
+The island is very small, about .5 acres and was about 3-4 times its present size but is being slowly eroded by the river current.
 James Island changed hands about seven times between the French, pirates and the British.

 Kunta Kinteh was born in 1750 and spent about 2 weeks on the island before being moved to Goree in Senegal.
-His bravery was repetitively stressed as he was the only one of a hundred boys who didn’t cry during the ritual circumsicion that happens at age 14-16.
+His bravery was repetitively stressed as he was the only one of a hundred boys who didn’t cry during the ritual circumcision that happened at age 14-16.
 From Goree, he arrived in Virginia, made three escape attempts and with the last, had a foot amputated.
 He married and had one daughter.
 Alex Haley who wrote Roots was seventh generation.
 The TV series aired in 1977 and was immensely popular.
 Again it was stressed that the actor who played him was not Kinta Kinteh as he was nearly as brave as the real guy.

 The old slave trade station was one of about 26 on the Gambia River and the last one from which slaves left the Gambia.
 There are the ruins of Fort James with only 2-story walls except in the tiny cell where the slaves were held manacled to the walls.
 The main buildings held an office, stores and quarters for the men.
 The highlight of the island are the large baobab trees on the island.
 After returning on the pirogue, drive to Juffureh to see the Slave Trade Museum.
 It has few artifacts but many explanatory notes about the slave trade and a room only on famous black Americans.